Scalar curvature operator for models of loop quantum gravity on a cubical graph: The curvature operator

 At a first sight, it might seem that the spin carried by the holonomies entering the parallel transported flux operator is also subject to an ambiguity.
 After all, a similar situation arises in the construction of the Hamiltonian constraint operator, where the holonomies involved in the operator can be regularized using any irreducible representation of $SU(2)$.
-However, here it is straightforward to verify that all representations are equivalent for the purpose of defining the parallel transported flux operator.
-That is, if one takes the equations \eqref{Et_i} and \eqref{Et} in the spin-$j$ representation instead of the fundamental representation, one finds that the classical variable $\Et_i(S,x_0)$ can still be written in the form given by \Eq{Et_i-2}.\footnote{This is because the relation \eqref{gtau} is valid not only in the fundamental representation, but in any irreducible representation of $SU(2)$.} Hence -- as shown by \Eq{Et-action-1} -- the parallel transported flux operators involved in the curvature operator will act by coupling holonomies of spin $1$ with the holonomies present in the state on which we apply the operator, regardless of which spin was originally used to define the parallel transported flux operator.
+However, in our case it is straightforward to verify that all representations are equivalent for the purpose of defining the parallel transported flux operator.
+Instead of \Eqs{Et_i} and \eqref{Et} where the fundamental representation is used, one could use the spin-$j$ representation to define the parallel transported flux variable by the equations